Cereals and grains sourcing

-Our cereal supply chains are complex and wide-reaching, which can make it difficult for us to have complete transparency over our cereals’ journey.
-We are taking a consistent approach as with other priority raw materials, implementing programs aimed at developing better, regenerative agricultural practices and improving farmers’ livelihoods.
+Our cereal supply chains are complex and wide-reaching, which can make it difficult for us to have complete transparency of our cereals’ origins.
+We are taking a consistent approach, as with other key ingredients, implementing programs for developing better, regenerative agriculture practices and improving farmers’ livelihoods.

 Our approach to ensuring transparency in our cereals supply chain

-We source cereals and grains from around the world, with most of our supply coming from Argentina, Australia, Brazil, France, Mexico, Russia, the UK and the U.S. We buy cereals from commodity traders as well as co-operatives, who often buy materials from other traders.
-This means they have little visibility of their supply chain, which in turn impacts the visibility for Nestlé.
+We source cereals and grains from around the world, with most of our supply coming from Argentina, Australia, Brazil, France, Mexico, Russia, the United Kingdom and the United States.
+We buy cereals from commodity traders as well as cooperatives, who often buy materials from other traders.
+This means they may have little visibility of their supply chain, which in turn impacts visibility for Nestlé.

-We aim to source from suppliers where the operations, as well as the farms that supply them, comply with local laws and regulations and with our Responsible Sourcing Standard.
-We have made progress and are committed to holding our suppliers and ourselves accountable, as well as driving industry-wide transparency.
-To achieve this, we have published the list of our Tier 1 cereals suppliers and the list of the mills in our supply chain, along with their countries of origin.
+We aim to source from suppliers that comply with local laws and regulations and with our Responsible Sourcing Standard (pdf, 2Mb).
+We hold our suppliers and ourselves accountable, as well as enhancing industry-wide transparency.
+To help drive progress, we publish the list of our tier-1 cereals suppliers (pdf, 400Kb) and corresponding mills in our supply chain (pdf, 400Kb), along with their countries of origin.